 We maintain a \$2.0 billion revolving credit agreement with a syndicate of banks.
 Outstanding borrowings under the revolving credit facility bear interest at a variable rate based on LIBOR or on a base rate, plus a specified margin based on our long-term debt rating in effect from time to time.
-The variable interest rate was 3.51% on the revolving credit facility borrowings at March 31, 2019.
+There were no outstanding borrowings on the revolving credit facility at June 30, 2019 (see discussion below).
 There are no significant commitment fees and no compensating balance requirements on the revolving credit facility, which matures in September 2023.